wavefrontHQ/docs/pages/doc/alerts_managing.md

 datatable: true
 sidebar: doc_sidebar
 permalink: alerts_managing.html
-summary: This describes how to manage alerts.
+summary: Learn how to manage alerts.
 ---

 ## What is an Alert?